pnnl/ruleset-checking-tool/docs/section6/Rule6-7.md

       - Check if surface has any subsurface that is not door, set daylight flag as TRUE: `if ( subsurface.classification != "DOOR" for subsurface in surface_p.subsurfaces ): daylight_flag_p == TRUE`

   - For each space in zone: `space_p in zone_p.spaces:`

-    - Check if the lighting space type is in the list of not applicable space types: `if space_p.lighting_space_type in not_applicable_space_types: continue`

     - Get interior_lighting in space: `interior_lighting_p = space_p.interior_lighting`